rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/trees.md

 1. Trees share some similarities to linked lists, but, whereas linked-list nodes may only link to one successor node, a tree node can link to many child nodes.
 2. Every tree node, except for the root node, has exactly one parent node.
-3. A root node has no parent nodes.
+3. A root node has no parent node.
 4. Leaf nodes have no child nodes.
 5. Traversals, such as depth-first and level-first/breath-first traversals, work on multiple types of trees.
 However, the implementation will be slightly different based on how the